 The system integrates and correlates 8 trillion rows of data from 83 Enel source systems and 218 data integrations into a unified, federated cloud image in near-real-time, running on Amazon Web Services.
 Using analytics and more than 300 machine learning models with thousands of machine learning features, C3 AI Fraud Detection continuously updates probability of fraud for each customer meter.

-To improve grid reliability and reduce the occurrence of faults, Enel deployed the C3 AI Predictive Maintenance application for five control centers.
+To improve grid reliability and reduce the occurrence of faults, Enel deployed the C3 AI Reliability application for five control centers.
 The application uses AI to analyze real-time network sensor data, smart meter data, asset maintenance records, and weather data to predict feeder failure.